answerrocket/answerrocket-python-client/readme.md

 This is a client library for interacting with an AnswerRocket instance.
 Its purpose is to enable developing skills (custom AnswerRocket extensions) without needing AnswerRocket running locally.

 ## Installation
-You can pip install from your local source for now:

-`pip install ~/<path to this repo on your machine>`

-or

-`pip install -e ~/<path to this repo on your machine>`

-The latter is useful if you are actively making changes in this repository locally as you won't need to repeatedly reinstall to test changes.

-Once it is on pypi:

 `pip install answerrocket-client`